markus-wa/demoinfocs-golang/README.md

 		go get -u github.com/gogo/protobuf/protoc-gen-gogofaster

-[//]: # "The go get above needs two tabs so it's displayed as a) as part of the last list entry and b) as a code-block"
+[//]: # "The go get above needs two tabs so it's displayed a) as part of the last list entry and b) as a code-block"
 [//]: # "Oh and don't try to move these comments above it either"

 Make sure both are inside your `PATH` variable.

 After installing these use `go generate ./msg` to generate the protobuf code.
+If you're on Windows you'll need to run go generate from CMD, not Bash.

 ## License